doris-lessing/Lulu_Zhou.github.io/index.md

 ### Projects in progress

-1. Analysis of blockchain attacks based on reinforcement learning
+1. Analysis of blockchain attacks based on MDP
   * This project aims to analyse the resilience of the bitcoin system to several attacks using MDP model and simulation.
   * [View the project](https://github.com/doris-lessing/Selfish-Mining-Simulator)